JWBurgers/deciphering-bitcoin/References.md

 Usher, Abbott Payson.
 1943. *The Early History of Deposit Banking in Mediterranean Europe*, vol. I. New York: Russell & Russell.

 Van Der Wee, Herman.
 1977.
 Monetary, credit, and banking systems.
 In *The Cambridge Economic History of Europe: Volume 5; The Economic Organization of Early Modern Europe*, ed.
 E. Rich and C. Wilson, 290-392.
 Cambridge: Cambridge University Press.

+Van Werveke.
+1963.
+The rise of towns.
+In *The Cambridge Economic History of Europe*, vol. 3, ed.
+M. Postan and H. Habbakuk, 3-41.
+London: Cambridge University Press.

+Verlinden, Charles.
+1963.
+Markets and fairs.
+In *The Cambridge Economic History of Europe*, vol. 3, ed.
+M. Postan and H. Habbakuk, 119-153.
+London: Cambridge University Press.

 Waley, Daniel.
 1988. *The Italian City State Republics*.
 London: Longman.